PlaidCloud/website/content/en/docs/reference/access-authn-authz/webhook.md

 request, and either details about the resource being accessed or requests attributes.

-Note that webhook API objects are subject to the same [versioning compatibility rules](/docs/concepts/overview/kubernetes-api/) as other Kubernetes API objects.
+Note that webhook API objects are subject to the same [versioning compatibility rules](/docs/concepts/overview/PlaidCloud-api/) as other PlaidCloud API objects.
 Implementers should be aware of looser compatibility promises for beta objects and check the "apiVersion" field of the request to ensure correct deserialization.
 Additionally, the API Server must enable the `authorization.k8s.io/v1beta1` API extensions group (`--runtime-config=authorization.k8s.io/v1beta1=true`).